Salar De Uyuni Potosi, Bolivia Travel Guide

 A vast reserve covering the multi-day tour route south of the Salar.
 It is noted for its stunning high-altitude landscapes, colorful lagoons, geysers, and unique wildlife.

-Laguna Colorada (Red Lagoon) is famous for its striking red color from algae and mineral pigments.
+Laguna Colorada (Red Lagoon) is renowned for its striking red color from algae and mineral pigments.
 It is home to thousands of flamingos.
 Laguna Verde (Green Lagoon) is a bright green lake at the foot of Licancabur Volcano; its color stems from copper minerals.

 Sol de Mañana Geysers: A geothermal field with bubbling mud pools and steaming fumaroles, suggesting volcanic action. Árbol de Piedra (Stone Tree): A mushroom-shaped rock formation sculpted by wind erosion.